 • Open Google Maps on your computer.

-• Click Menu at the top left of your screen.
+• Click Menu at the top left.

 • Click Your contributions.